Japan KYUSHU Tourist | Travel Agency in Fukuoka specializing in Kyushu tours

 Yame

-Japanese tea – cultivated in the beautiful Hoshino Village.
+produced in the scenic Hoshino Village.

 Saga Prefecture